 Electric strike locks move the latch by using an electric current.
 These can be used with access control systems to enable entry by use of key fobs or access cards.
 One of the most popular electric door strike locks in our range is the Adams Rite 7113 Electric Strike Mortice Lock.

 Keyless door lock

 Keyless door locks are very popular for residential use, particularly for blocks of flats or offices where lots of people will be accessing the building through that same point of access.
 These electric locks restrict access to only those who have the set code.

 Find out more about electric door locks at Electric Locking Systems or discover the other entry systems we stock.
 To get in touch for expert advice and recommendations, contact our friendly team on 01202 941050 or email.
-Don’t forget, there’s free delivery on orders over £50, and if you order before 5pm it’s dispatched same day!
+Don’t forget, there’s free delivery*, and if you order before 12pm it’s dispatched same day!